-So the existence of evil and suffering actually goes a long way toward proving that God exists and that He is completely good.
-But that only answers part of our question, because if the all-powerful and loving God described in the Bible does exist, then why does He allow so much suffering in the world?
+But—that only answers part of our question—because if the all-powerful and loving God described in the Bible DOES exist, then why does He allow so much suffering in the world?

 “God moves in a mysterious way, His wonders to perform.

 He plants His footsteps in the sea, and rides upon the storm.

 He treasures up His bright designs, and works His sovereign will.

 Ye fearful saints, fresh courage take!
 The clouds ye so much dread

 Are big with mercy, and shall break, in blessing on your head.

 Judge not the Lord by feeble sense, but trust Him for His grace

 Behind a frowning providence, He hides a smiling face.